Is It a Task or Project

 ## Purpose Is Top-Down

 Purpose can be expressed as a top-level goal and broken down into stages.
 It can provide focus, and is not only a higher objective; it can also be the reason why you wake up in the morning.
-However, to paraphrase[[Getting Things Done management framework|]], there’s little point if you can’t actually get things done.
+However, to paraphrase[[Getting Things Done (GTD) framework]], there’s little point if you can’t actually get things done.

 ![[breakdown-and-build-up.png]]

 The intention of the Funnel concept is to convert past and present experience into action.
-It recognizes that there are many incoming data and influences on any business decision maker, which need to be sorted and prioritized.
+It recognizes that there are many incoming data and influences on any business decision maker, which needs to be sorted and prioritized.

 The approach is to record ideas as atomic notes, and then, when looking to engage, compile them into coherent and coordinated projects.
 The Funnel is this process of sorting and linking many things into action.

-## The Ayoa My Planner as the Funnel
+## The Ayoa Planner

-One way to do this is to prioritize them using the [[Ayoa project planner and mind mapping]], juggle tasks around, focus on the important and urgent, and determine what you should be doing Now, Next and Soon.
+See the following video about how to prioritize tasks using the [[Ayoa project planner and mind mapping|Ayoa Planner]], and determine what you should be doing Now, Next and Soon.

 ## Record Your Ideas

-Place your thoughts, concepts, options, and possibilities into [[The Trusted System in Getting Things Done|the trusted system]].
+Place your thoughts, concepts, options, and possibilities into [[Getting Things Done (GTD) framework#The Trusted System|your trusted system]].
 If a subject needs analysis: create a reminder to deepen your understanding.
 For an actionable item, add it to the task manager at an appropriate priority.

 There are current activities and others in waiting.
 It may not be immediately obvious how to include a new idea.